tedboudros/otan/README.md

 # json-to-html

-A NodeJS script to enable you to use JSON files for website building.
+A NodeJS module to enable you to use JSON files for website building.

 ## Getting Started